Acceptable Use Policy

 The school network (“the network”) has been established for a limited educational purpose, including classroom activities, career development, and high quality, educationally-enriching research.
 Use of the network and the school’s information technology resources (including Internet access and school-owned computer workstations, printers and other equipment) requires that students act in compliance with this Acceptable Use Policy.
 The policy defines appropriate educational and ethical uses of the network and the Internet, identifies student responsibilities and unlawful activities, discusses security and privacy, and outlines violations and liability.

-The material that you access through the network should be for class assignments or for research on subjects similar to what you might study in the classroom or in the school library.
-Use for entertainment purposes, such as personal blogs, instant messaging, online shopping, or gaming, is not allowed.
+During instructional times, the material that you access through the network should be for class assignments or for research on subjects similar to what you might study in the classroom or in the school library.
+In classrooms and other lecture spaces, use of a school-owned workstation for entertainment purposes, such as personal blogs, instant messaging, online shopping, or gaming, is not allowed.
 Users should not access information on the Internet that would be considered controversial or inappropriate if brought to school in any other format, such as pictures or articles of an adult nature.

 You will not use the Internet to access the following: material that is profane or obscene; material that depicts – or describes in an offensive way – violence, nudity, sex, death, or bodily functions; material that is considered child pornography or has been designated adults only; material that promotes or advocates illegal activities (including copyright infringement) or dangerous acts (including bombs and weapons); material that promotes or advocates violence or discrimination towards other people (including hate groups and other potentially dangerous groups); or material that promotes or advocates academic cheating.
-Other Internet activities that are not permitted include: undertaking deliberate activities that waste or misuse class time or network resources; accessing, downloading, uploading or streaming audio or video unless approved by administrators as a school or class project; initiating or encouraging direct communications such as instant messaging, internet relay chat, or other online chat systems; publishing defamatory and/or knowingly false material on social networking sites, blogs, wikis or any other online publishing format; or using proxy sites to avoid Internet filtering.
+Other Internet activities that are not permitted include: undertaking deliberate activities that waste or misuse class time or network resources; accessing, downloading, uploading or streaming audio or video during class unless approved by administrators as a school or class project; initiating or encouraging direct communications such as instant messaging or other online chat systems during lectures; publishing defamatory and/or knowingly false material on social networking sites, blogs, wikis or any other online publishing format; or using proxy sites to avoid Internet filtering.

 Furthermore, you will not attempt to circumvent network security by: making unauthorized entry into this or other computer or communication systems; subverting or obstructing a computer network by introducing a virus; supplying false or misleading information to access computer or network systems; port scanning and network sniffing; attempting to gain unauthorized access to data, computers, or networks; or sending crippling amounts of data or traffic across the network.